 They’ve been gifted to everyone from Olympic gold medalist Alina Zagitova to Russian President Vladimir Putin.
-Akita Inus are a big deal in Japan.
+It’s no secret: the Akita Inus are a big deal in Japan.

-These dogs are confident, independent and bred for world-class protection of any family.
+These dogs are confident, independent and bred for world-class protection of any family or home.
 On the flip side, they can be suspicious and aloof around strangers.
 They’ll sometimes perceive unfamiliar people as “dangerous,” whether they are or not.

-As a result, their protective instincts kick in and they will probably attack to defend.
+As a result, their protective instincts tend to kick in and they will probably attack to defend.
 A dog with the physical strength and size of an Akita can certainly do a lot of damage.
-And in some cases, they could easily kill a human being – accident or not.
+And in many cases, they could easily kill or severely hurt a human being, whether by accident or not.

-RECOMMENDED: Akita Inu – Guide to the Hachiko Dog Breed
+RECOMMENDED: Akita Inu – The Hachiko Dog Breed

 9. Doberman Pinscher

 The Doberman Pinscher is a fearless dog from the working group.
-They were bred to be outstanding aid for the police force and fierce guardians of family homes.
+They have a long history as being guardians and protection dogs.
+In fact, they were bred to guard.
+It’s why they’re outstanding aid for the police force and regarded as top guardians of homes.

 Dobermans tower over other dogs at 28 inches tall and can weigh up to 100 pounds.
 Without a doubt, these dogs are powerful creatures.
 And because they have so much strength, they need to be trained as early as possible.

 The biggest concern with raising a large dog breed is the ability to properly execute obedience training.
 Sure, they are in fact intelligent dog breeds.
-However, their dominant nature and size make them somewhat difficult to train.
+However, their dominant nature and size make them somewhat difficult to train for the novice owner.

 But then again, this Doberman that tragically mauled its family’s baby was described as “sweet” and “kind” – so you never know.
-Always keep small children far away from big dogs.
+Always keep small children far away from big dogs no matter how much you trust these dogs.
 It can quickly turn into a dangerous situation.

 RECOMMENDED: 9 Beautiful Colors of Dobermans

 Owners will tell you that their Boxer is friendly, cheerful, loyal and playful.
-While this may be true with most dogs, this doesn’t always apply to dogs with bad owners.
+While this may be true with most Boxers, this doesn’t always apply to dogs with bad owners.

-Poorly trained or bred Boxers can potentially inflict a ton of damage to a human, especially a child.
+Poorly trained or bred Boxers can potentially inflict a ton of damage to a human being, especially with a small child.
 Furthermore, these dogs were originally bred in Germany to hunt game and participate in dog fights.
-You never know when their natural instincts will kick in.
+So you never know when their natural instincts will kick in.